castaway2000/PawpadsAndroid/README.md

-# how to get up and running:
+# How to get up and running:

 ## Edit the following with your own info
 #### Util.java